nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     5. Test case: `edit 4`<br />
        Expected: No food is edited.
 Error details are shown on the result display.

-    6. Other invalid edit command formats to try: `edit 1 n/Pancake t/snack`, `edit 1 c/150.2`, `...` (where any fields specified does not conform to the expected format).<br />
+    6. Other invalid edit command formats to try: `edit 1 n/Pancake t/snack`, `edit 1 c/150.2`, `...` (where any field specified does not conform to the expected format).<br />
        Expected: Similar to previous.

 ### Setting a target calorie